richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ## Give subjects and feedback providers access to the feedback tab

-Subjects and leaders participating in 360s need access to the **Feedback tab** on their Glint dashboard.
+Subjects and feedback provider participating in 360s need access to the **Feedback tab** on their Glint dashboard.
 It’s optional to grant feedback providers access to the Feedback tab.
 Access enables users to log in and view any open or historical requests to provide feedback to a 360 subject.

 Subject use of the feedback tab includes the ability to:
 - See all active feedback requests